Jane Austen in popular culture: Theatre

 Laura Wade's stage play The Watsons (2018) opens, as does Austen's unfinished novel, with young Emma Watson's entry into society.
 In an unexpected plot deviation, the nineteenth-century characters confront the twenty-first century playwright (also called Laura) to complain of her fictional manipulation of their actions and to demand their freedom and autonomy.

 Other references

+Her place in the canon

-In 1994, American literary critic Harold Bloom placed Austen among the greatest Western Writers of all time.
+In 1994, American literary critic Harold Bloom placed Austen among the greatest Western writers of all time.
 In a 2002 poll to determine whom the UK public considers the greatest British people in history, Austen was ranked number 70 in the list of the "100 Greatest Britons".
 In 2003, Austen's Pride and Prejudice came second in the BBC's The Big Read, a national poll to find the "Nation's best-loved book."

-In 2007, the article Rejecting Jane by British author David Lassman, which examined how Austen would fare in the modern day publishing industry, achieved worldwide attention when Austen's work—submitted under a pseudonym—was rejected by numerous publishers.
+In 2007, the article Rejecting Jane by British author David Lassman, which examined how Austen would fare in the modern day publishing industry, achieved worldwide attention when Austen's work—submitted under a pseudonym, and with only minor changes—was rejected by numerous publishers.